CodingZeal/nextjs-example-confirm-server-action/post.md

 };
 ```

-When the user confirms the action, the `onSubmit` handler returns `true`, allowing the form to submit.
-If the user cancels the action, the `onSubmit` handler returns `false`, preventing the form from submitting.
+When the user clicks "OK" to confirm the submission, the `onSubmit` handler just lets the form do its thing and send off the data.
+But if the user clicks "Cancel", then the `onSubmit` handler uses `preventDefault` stopping the normal form behavior of submitting the data.

 ## Custom modal dialog